Built-In-Flutter/BuiltInFlutter-Task-2/README.md

 Create an attractive single screen portfolio with Flutter, Use AppBar, Images from Assets, Container, Text, Column.
-Fork this repository and push your codes to a seperate folder with your name within the forked version of the below repository. *The folder name should be your name*.
+Fork this repository and push your codes and a screenshot of your portfolio to a seperate folder with your name within the forked version of the below repository. *The folder name should be your name*.

 ## EXAMPLE
 ![Whatsapp-Automation](https://media.discordapp.net/attachments/885514375589412934/888085857704243230/IMG-20210916-WA0119.jpg?width=336&height=644)